thephpleague/csv/properties.md

 To improve interoperability with programs interacting with CSV, you can now manage the presence of a <abbr title="Byte Order Mark">BOM</abbr> character in your CSV content.

 You can detect the current BOM character used if any with the `getInputBOM` method.
-This methods returns `null` or one of the predefined BOM character.
+This method returns `null` or the currently used BOM character.

 ~~~php
 $bom = $csv->getInputBOM();